A2020GK/TXCharacter/README.md

 # TXCharacter
 Characters editor for TXLib C++ Library, written in JavaScript.

-You can draw your character, select the basepoint, etc, and then you get C++ function that drawes your character.
+You can draw your character, configure it and then you get C++ function that drawes your character.